pH-7/Obfuscator-Class/README.md

 ## History

+I began to create this obfuscation tool in early 2014 for my own needs, especially for pH7CMSPro that had a licensing file which was unlocking some premium features if a valid license key was purchased by a client.
-I first created it for my needs, especially for the license file of my [pH7CMS Software](https://github.com/pH7Software/pH7-Social-Dating-CMS) in early 2014 but now (summer 2016), I don't need to keep this project private and want to share it for the others (hoping it will help you and saving time!).
+In summer 2016, the Pro version of [pH7CMS](https://github.com/pH7Software/pH7-Social-Dating-CMS) was discontinued, and realize there was no reason to keep this project private and I wanted to share it with others (hoping it will help them and save their time!).

-I did change anything since the first version and didn't review it, so could be improved.
-Feel free to add your improvements by forking it and create a new PR.
-It will be a pleasure for me to see your contribution!
+Feel free to add your improvements in it by forking the repo and creating a new PR.
+I will be pleased to review your contribution!

-FYI, in 3 years, I never found my obfuscated code unobfuscated (and one project which is [pH7CMS](https://sourceforge.net/p/ph7socialdating) had been downloaded by over 50,000 users) so you can be quite confident (however as you can understand, I cannot give any guarantee on it).
+FYI, in 3 years' time, I never found my obfuscated code unobfuscated (and the software was downloaded by over 50,000 users).
+You can be quite confident then.

 ## Who Am I?